NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================

-To get one row of the data frame, specify the row number you would like in the brackets, on the left side of the comma
+To get one row of the data frame, specify the row number you would like in the brackets, on the left side of the comma (it's returned as a vector)

 ```r
 airquality[1, ]